Zapalloman/Files-Comparison-Tool/README.md

 For use:

--change what path you want to do in the code (it says literally in the code) in names-to-list.py -put your first and second text list path onto the part that says in the code to change in lists-comparison.py
+#change what path you want to do in the code (it says literally in the code) in names-to-list.py
+#put your first and second text list path onto the part that says in the code to change in lists-comparison.py